 For college, you may want to look at a 529 savings plan, which is offered by most states.
 These college savings plans work like an IRA or 401(k), with contributions invested in mutual funds and other financial assets.
 Money invested in 529s use after-tax dollars, but your earnings grow tax-free.
 Some states also provide tax deductions for contributing to these plans, so it can be worthwhile to check on whether your state does so.

-The average contribution rate and retirement savings account balances can give you an idea of what others are saving.
-Here are the national averages by age, according to a 2018 Fidelity study of its 401(k) accounts.
+The average savings rate and retirement savings account balances can give you an idea of what others are saving.
+Here are the national averages by generation, according to a 2022 Fidelity study of its 401(k) accounts.